In 1980, Nancy Mintie graduated from UCLA Law School and moved to the Catholic Worker soup kitchen (aka the Hippy Kitchen) in Skid Row.

 ICLC Turns 40

 In 2020, ICLC celebrated our 40th Anniversary.
 Since our founding, ICLC has grown into a multi-faceted organization fighting for the housing and justice that is necessary to end the worst homeless crisis in America.
-With offices in both Skid Row and Downtown Los Angeles, and 100+ staff members, including lawyers, paralegals, tenant organizers, and policy advocates, the passion and commitment of ICLC’s founders lives on.
+With offices in Skid Row and 130+ staff members, including lawyers, paralegals, tenant organizers, and policy advocates, the passion and commitment of ICLC’s founders lives on.